rethinking how i mow, and late-fall lawn tips

 recap: why i’m leaving one area longer

 ‘MOW MORE CREATIVELY,’ I wrote in my recent resolutions.
 A dry summer reminded me of this, when rather than risk the steep hilly part above the house burning off, I just let it grow from high summer on.
-Insects and birds are happy I did–more pollen, more seeds, more habitat–and I enjoyed the change in texture and color, too, as I will all winter.
-(That’s the area in the top photo, seen through the screen.
-Click on each photo to see it more clearly and larger.
+Insects and birds were happy I did–more pollen, more seeds, more habitat–and I enjoyed the change in texture and color, too, as I will all winter.
+(That’s the area in the top photo, seen through the window screen.
 You can see the immediate back yard is traditional short lawn grass, and uphill is coarser, including the start of an island of uncut grass below the tall ornamental grasses up the hill, encircling it, and also in the photo below.)

 “Some of the most beautiful gardens I’ve visited have deliberate mown paths through taller grass,” I said in the resolution article, “or other loose areas where the garden transitions from kempt to a little wilder.
 Yin-yang, you know?”